Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Pokemon Type Why it works

-Mega Gengar Ghost/Poison Highest Ghost burst damage
+Mega Gengar Ghost/Poison Insane burst Ghost damage for fast clears

 BEST COUNTERS